uint0/classutil-scraper/README.md

 Output Schema
 ---
 The jsonschema can be found in the docs folder.
+A human readable version can also be found in that directory.